davidallendj/gdpm/README.md

 ln -s ../modules/csv2/include/csv2 include/csv2
 ```

-And then build the project:
+And then build the binaries (check the "build" directory):

 ```bash
 # Start by cloning the repo, then...